 Damon graduated from high school in 1988 and enrolled at nearby Harvard, but two years later Affleck headed to the University of Vermont, "because I had a kind of unrequited love for this high school girlfriend," Ben explained to Parade.
 "She wasn't even at the university but at another school nearby.
 But I thought if I went to a school near her, just maybe…I was really remedial about girls in so many ways.
 Interestingly, there are some parallels for things to come in my life."
-(Having dusted himself off after his debacle of an engagement to Jennifer Lopez and two years into his marriage to Jennifer Garner at the time, his tendency toward self-deprecation was present and accounted for.)

-"Matt and I had identical interests, so whether we ended up successful or making hot dogs at Dodgers games, we knew we'd end up doing the same sort of thing," Affleck told Interview of the time they spent in different states before rooming together in California.
+"Matt and I had identical interests, so whether we ended up successful or making hot dogs at Dodgers games, we knew we'd end up doing the same sort of thing," Affleck told Interview of the time they spent in different states before rooming together in L.A.
 "The remaining friends part was pretty consistent.
 We saw each other all the time, we talked on the phone all the time."

 After Damon had been in L.A. for about a year, he told Interview, "Ben and I started talking one night, and the script began flowing right out.
 Then we wrote it very fast," sometimes together and sometimes separately, faxing each other new pages when they were apart.
 They sold it to Castle Rock in 1994.